Please Note: We do NOT provide tours of the Anthropology Research Facility.

 - Parking at the Bass Building is severely limited so a school bus or other mode of mass transportation must be arranged and coordinated.
 We cannot accommodate multiple cars or parents dropping off students.

 - For Fall 2016 and Spring 2017 we will offer presentations on Mondays, Wednesdays and Fridays at 9am, 11am and 1pm.
-To request a presentation date and time, please fill out the Presentation-request-form.
-Submit the form to Dawnie Steadman at firstname.lastname@example.org.
+To request a presentation date and time, please fill out the Presentation Request Form.
+Submit the form to Joanne Devlin at firstname.lastname@example.org.